speechly/speechly/demos/moderation/README.md

 Alternatively you can use `pnpm` instead of `npm`.

-## Installation And Running (within Rush monorepository)
+## Installation and running (within Rush monorepository)

-If you run the demo from within `speechly` monorepository, the steps are as follows:
+If you run the demo from within `speechly` monorepository, the steps are as follows.

-1. Install and build dependencies
+1\.
+Install and build dependencies

 ```bash
 rush update
 rush build
 ```

-2. Start development server
+2\.
+Start development server

 ```bash
 rushx start